EricG442/InquirerEmployeeManager/README.md

 ```
 node dev/init.js
 ```
 to setup a connection between the application and your MySQL database.
-If you already have ran this command before the code will return a message saying it cannot be ran again.
+If you already have run this command before the code will return a message saying it cannot be ran again.
 ## Usage

 Once the installation and setup commands are all complete you can run